-I installed a NetGear PS110 on Mandrake 8.0 Fri, and here are my
+I installed a NetGear PS110 on Mandrake 8.0 Fri, and here are my notes.

 The printer is an HP OfficeJet model K80x1.